 Industry • Perspective

-How Much Do Barber Shop Owners Make in 2022?
+How Much Do Barber Shop Owners Make?

 With more barbers training in the United States, it’s essential to ask: How much do barber shop owners make?